-Use in adults
+Use in adults:

 The recommended dose is 50 mg taken as needed approximately one hour before sexual activity.
 Based on efficacy and tolerability, the dose may be increased to 100 mg or decreased to 25 mg.
 The maximum recommended dose is 100 mg.
 The maximum recommended dosing frequency is once per day.
-If Sildenafil is taken with food, the onset of activity may be delayed compared to the fasted state (see section 5.2).
+If KAMAGRA tablets is taken with food, the onset of activity may be delayed compared to the fasted state.